Outdoors Clothing 101: Layering Guide for the Himalayan Trekker

 The next is the mid layer and Pranav advises to pick up something made up of stretchable fleece, Polartech or Thinsulate.
 The upside of using the latter two, over fleece is that they are lightweight and soak sweat well.

-Apart from this, you must wear a down jacket (Synthetic or Down).
+Apart from this, you must wear a down jacket (Synthetic or Goose).
 Synthetic down helps you keep warm while relaxing, for instance on a chilly mountain evening at campsite whereas goose down should be worn at extremely low temperatures.
 Down is very light, portable and has excellent insulating properties.
 The combination of these two layers complete the middle layer.

 Well that was new!
 What about lower body clothing?